Nedu/Sprint-Challenge--Data-Structures-Algorithms/data_structures/Data_Structures_Questions.md

 Add your answers to the questions below.

 1. What is the runtime complexity of your `depthFirstForEach` method?
+O(nlogn)

 2. What is the space complexity of your `depthFirstForEach` function?
+O(n)

 3. What is the runtime complexity of your `breadthFirstForEach` method?
+O(n)

 4. What is the space complexity of your `breadthFirstForEach` method?
+O(n)

 5. What is the runtime complexity of your `heapsort` function?